Claudio-Enoch/shelter-food-calculator/QUESTIONS.md

 A pregnant dog which would exceed the 30 dog limit is not accounted for.

-Months are not calculated by days in month e.g. 28 vs 31 days.
+Food for a months is not accounting for days in a given month e.g. 28 vs 31 days.

 Expiration of dog food is not accounted for.
 How many months can we roll over the excess food?
  - Is dog food being used in a FIFO manner in order to avoid the rollover of expired food indefinitely?